All Episodes

 Good.

-I'm caller, long time listener.
+I'm caller, longtime listener.

 Thank you, sir.

-Obama said yesterday it's gonna get worse.
+Obama said yesterday, it's going to get worse.

-I I I'm gonna have to, before I answer questions here about the Hummer, I've I've got the name of the ChICOM company that has bought Hummer, but I don't know if manufacturing is going to move to China, and after it does, I don't know if we're gonna be allowed to import them.
+I'm going to have to, before I answer questions here about the Hummer, I've got the name of the ChiCom company that has bought Hummer, but I don't know if manufacturing is going to move to China.

-Uh you know, that's that's the thing.
+You know, that's the thing.

 Remember what I said yesterday?

-We love we're not worried.
+We love, we're not worried.

 I don't think that's true.